PRIVACY POLICY

 must give effect to the request within a reasonable period after the request is made;

-• (b) if the request is of a kind referred to in paragraph 7.6(e)—the organisation must, within
+and - (b) if the request is of a kind referred to in paragraph 7.6(e)—the organisation must, within

 a reasonable period after the request is made, notify the individual of its source unless